webvpro/ttrpg-fyi/src/content/compendiums/CSRD/en/Foci/Has-a-Thousand-Faces.md

 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/
+title: Has a Thousand Faces
+collection: Foci
+kind: Focus
 ---
 ## Has a Thousand Faces
 You can change your appearance to look like anyone else.